Understanding the Basics: What is AI?

 Defining Artificial Intelligence (AI)

-AI is a broad field of computer science aimed at creating systems capable of performing tasks that usually require human intelligence.
-These tasks include decision-making, problem-solving, understanding natural language, and visual recognition.
-AI systems can be categorized as either “weak” or “strong.”
-Weak AI is designed for specific tasks, like voice recognition or image categorization, while strong AI would ideally possess the ability to think and reason like a human across a wide range of activities.
+AI is a very broad field of computer science that is all about the creation of machines that can perform processes which require human intelligence to execute.
+Activities include decision making, problem-solving, understanding a language, and visual recognition.
+An AI system can be termed a "weak" or a "strong" one.
+Weak AI is designed for special purposes like voice recognition and image classification, whereas strong AI would be, if at all possible, capable of thinking and reasoning like humans across such a vast expanse of activities.

 The Role of AI in Business and Automation